nkh/ftl/config/ftl/etc/man/ftl.md

 		'$CFG_CFG/etc/ftlrc', the configuration file, contains an
 		example of a simple user defined viewer.

-## Shell Commands
+## Shell Pane
+	Shell pane «s»

+		moving from shell pane to ftl and from ftl to shell pane

+	Shell pane with selected files «S»
+	Shell pane, zoomed out «not asssigned»

+	Cd to shell pane «⇈0/°»
+		synch shell pane directory to ftl

+	Send selection to shell pane «X»

+# Command Mode

-You can run shell commands in four different ways
+You can run commands in different ways

-- Within a shell pane

-see *Shell Panes* below
+- Within a shell pane, see *Shell Panes* above

 - user defined ftl command